Fedora31/no-hats-bgum/programs/README.md

 the correct names of the cosmetics or anything else you want to include in it.

 Anything in the config file is what you **don't** want to see in-game.
-If you want the config to have the opposite effect, you can type a date that removes all cosmetics and only work with exceptions from there.
+If you want the config to have the opposite effect, you can add the "(KEEP)" flag to your config file.
 Continue reading to know what I'm talking about.

 **What you can specify in the configuration file:**